Error exponents of quantum state discrimination with composite correlated hypotheses

-Conversely, if the type-II error exponent $r$ exceeds $D^\reg(\sA\|\sB)$, the type-I error inevitably converges to one exponentially fast, with a rate at least $\bH_{r}^{*,\infty}(\sA\|\sB)$.
-Thus, the regularized quantum relative entropy between sets, $D^\reg(\sA\|\sB)$, delineates a sharp threshold for the asymptotic trade-off in hypothesis testing between two sets of quantum states.
-In particular, these results apply to adversarial quantum channel discrimination, which satisfies all the required assumptions~\cite{fang2025adversarial}, providing a more refined understanding of the trade-off between type-I and type-II errors in this setting.
+Conversely, if the Type-II error exponent $r$ exceeds $D^\reg(\sA\|\sB)$, the Type-I error inevitably converges to one exponentially fast, with a rate at least $\bH_{r}^{*,\infty}(\sA\|\sB)$.
+Thus, the regularized quantum relative entropy delineates a {sharp threshold} for the asymptotic trade-off in hypothesis testing between two sets of quantum states.

 Besides this, we also provide a few more explicit applications, including: (i) finding counterexamples to the continuity of the regularized Petz \Renyi divergence and Hoeffding divergence; (ii) deriving error exponents for adversarial quantum channel discrimination; and (iii) obtaining error exponents for resource detection problems in coherence theory and entanglement theory.